-This Compensation Discussion and Analysis ("CD&A") discusses our executive compensation program, mainly as it relates to our Chief Executive Officer, our Chief Financial Officer, and our three other most highly compensated executive officers during 2020 ("named executive officers"):
+This Compensation Discussion and Analysis ("CD&A") discusses our executive compensation program, mainly as it relates to our Chief Executive Officer, our Chief Financial Officer, and our three other most highly compensated executive officers during 2021 ("named executive officers"):

-- Bradford T. Nordholm, President and Chief Executive Officer; - Aparna Ramesh, Executive Vice President Chief Financial Officer; - Zachary N. Carpenter, Executive Vice President Chief Business Officer; - Stephen P. Mullery, Executive Vice President General Counsel and Secretary; and - John C. Covington, former Executive Vice President Chief Credit Officer.
+- Bradford T. Nordholm, President and Chief Executive Officer; - Aparna Ramesh, Executive Vice President Chief Financial Officer; - Zachary N. Carpenter, Executive Vice President Chief Business Officer; - Stephen P. Mullery, Executive Vice President General Counsel and Secretary; and - Marc J. Crady, Senior Vice President Chief Credit Officer.

-This list of named executive officers has changed since our CD&A for 2019.
-The current list of named executive officers, our 2020 CD&A, and the related tabular disclosures reflect some of the leadership changes at Farmer Mac during 2020.
-The Board appointed Ms. Ramesh to her position in January 2020.
-Mr. Covington resigned from Farmer Mac in February 2020.
+This list of named executive officers has changed since our CD&A for 2020.
+The current list of named executive officers, our 2021 CD&A, and the related tabular disclosures reflect the hiring of Mr. Crady in March 2021.